calderonroberto/container/README.md

 If anything goes wrong, you can debug your application with the command:

 ```
 heroku logs --tail
 ```

-# Installing and running your own Cherry manager.
+# DEVELOPERS: Installing and running your own Cherry application.

+IMPORTANT: The following instructions are only pertinent if you are running your own server for development purposes.
+We STRONGLY recommend that you use Heroku if you're only planning on using the app.
+Future updates of Cherry will be easier.

 ### Ports